jeanrocco/PI-shutdown-push-button/README.md

 To start the script `blink.py` at boot, add it to the pi user crontab (`crontab -e`) as:

   `@reboot python /home/pi/blink.py &` .

+  UPDATE april 20, 2023:

+  I just installed Moode 8.3.1 on a PI-3b 1.2 which comes with an Airplay2 renderer, and it works great with IQaudio-pro DAC etc ...
+The push button and the led work fine but in order to start the script at boot you will have to add instead as root at the end of  /etc/rc.local and before exit 0 : (/home/pi/blink.py)& as is, with the the brackets and all.
+I got this from https://www.msldigital.com/pages/shutdown-scripts-for-moode-audio .

+  jrb.

 ### Enjoy !